 Atos Origin has offices in more than 120 cities worldwide to support our customers.
-The addresses, phone and fax numbers of our main offices can be found on the Locations page on our website www. atosorigin.com.
-14.3.
-Global organisation
+The addresses, phone and fax numbers of our main offices can be found on the Locations page on our website www.atosorigin.com.

 Details of current job opportunities can be found in our Careers pages.